abjerner/Skybrud.Social/src/Skybrud.Social.Microsoft/README.md

 <br />
 ##### Getting information about the authenticated user

-User information can be access through the Windows Live endpoint and the `GetSelf` method.
+User information can be accessed through the Windows Live endpoint and the `GetSelf` method.
 Some properties depends on the scope specified - eg. information about emails of the user is only returned when the user has granted the `WindowsLiveScopes.Emails` scope.

 ```C#
 WindowsLiveUserResponse response = service.WindowsLive.GetSelf();